 TankESP is a simple to use, intuitive program that contains tabular front-end input forms that allow for easy block copy and paste functions to quickly populate throughput and product data for routine emission calculations.
 TankESP also accommodates copying an existing site's data as a new site in order to easily create “what-if” scenarios for permitting purposes.The data entry forms accept input from the user to be stored in the database and can also be used to view or edit the data already...
 Learn more

 Both Site and Meteorological Data include forms that enable users to add, edit and remove site details and meteorological data sets.
-Users can add multiple Sites in the database, and can choose to include meteorological data from three sources: Pre-2018 AP42, Post-2018 AP42 or as defined by the user.
+Users can add multiple Sites in the database and can choose to include meteorological data from four sources: Pre-2019 AP-42, Post-2019 AP-42 Class I, Post-2019 Class II or as defined by the user.
 Learn more

 The Stocks form allows users to add, edit or view information concerning the Stocks (stored liquids) and Pure Chemicals in the database.
 A Stock is a material that is entered into the database and is available for selection as the liquid stored in a Tank.
 A Pure Chemical is a compound that can be a component (constituent) of a Stock, available for estimating and reporting as a separate (speciated) air pollutant.For each Stock, you can specify which Pure Chemical components are to be included...
 Learn more